iron-io/iron_core_python/README.md

 ## It Is

 * Service-agnostic
-* Pip- and easy_install-installable
+* Pip-installable
 * Well documented

 ## It Is Not

 * An API wrapper.
 Those are specific to each service, and you can generally find them by checking the documentation for the service.
 * A place for service-specific code.
 This is only meant to handle the basic, common interaction.

 ## Installation

-You can use [pip](http://pip-installer.org) or [easy_install](http://wiki.python.org/moin/EasyInstall)
+You can use [pip](http://pip-installer.org) to install the [release version](http://pypi.python.org/pypi/iron_core_python).
-to install the [release version](http://pypi.python.org/pypi/iron_core_python).
 If you'd like to work with a development or beta version, retrieve the files [from Github](https://github.com/iron-io/iron_core_python) and run `python setup.py install` from the root directory.

 ## License